 - Are residents of Ontario.

-- Are Permanent Residents, Convention Refugees or Canadian Citizens who are eligible to work in Canada.
+- Are Permanent Residents, Refugee Claimants, Convention Refugees or Canadian Citizens

-- Have educational qualifications outside of Canada with a minimum equivalency to a 4-year Canadian Bachelors degree in Civil, Mechanical or Electrical Engineering, Architecture, or related
+- Have educational qualifications outside of Canada with a minimum of a university degree/diploma in Civil, Mechanical or Electrical Engineering, Architecture, or related

 Graduates of the Engineering bridging program have secured jobs as Electrical Designers, Project Managers, Architectural Technologists, Estimators, Construction Coordinators, and such, upon completion of the program.